-You can make an appointment to meet with the DSHS Administrative Hearing Coordinator (AHC).
-The AHC is usually not a lawyer.
-The AHC will represent DSHS at your hearing.
+You can make an appointment to meet with an agency representative.
+This representative usually not a lawyer.
+They will represent the agency at your hearing.

-To explain why DSHS is denying, lowering, or stopping your benefits or taking any other action against you.
+To explain why the agency is denying, changing, or stopping your benefits, or taking any other action against you.

-To give you copies of all rules DSHS is using to support its action.
+To give you copies of all rules the agency is using to support its action.

-To ask if DSHS will have witnesses at the hearing.
-If so, ask who, and what the AHC will ask them about.
+To ask if the agency will have witnesses at the hearing.
+If so, ask who, and what the agency representative will ask them about.

 To view and get copies of relevant documents from your electronic case file.

 This is a chance to understand the issues better from both sides and help you get ready for your hearing.
-You may be able to settle the case.
-If not, you still have the hearing.
-The AHC should not pressure you to withdraw your hearing request.
+You may even be able to settle the case.
+If you don't settle, you will still have the hearing.
+The agency representative should not pressure you to cancel (withdraw) your hearing request.

-*Depending on what your case is about, the documents in your electronic case file may include letters, notices, case notes, case narratives, medical reports and evaluations, cash and Basic Food computations, WorkFirst notes and documents, applications, eligibility reviews.
+*Depending on what your case is about, the documents in your electronic case file may include letters, notices, case notes, case narratives, medical reports and evaluations, cash and Basic Food computations, WorkFirst notes and documents, applications, or eligibility reviews.

-Well before your hearing, DSHS should give you a packet of all documents they will use at the hearing.
-If you do not get the packet by a week before the hearing, call the AHC.
-If you believe DSHS gave you the packet too late for you to review and understand, ask the ALJ to reschedule the hearing or take other action to be fair to you because you did not get the packet in time to prepare.
+Well before your hearing, the agency should give you a packet of all documents they will use at the hearing.
+If you do not get the packet by a week before the hearing, call the agency representative.
+If you believe the agency gave you the packet too late for you to review and understand, ask the ALJ to reschedule the hearing or take some other action to be fair to you because you did not get the packet in time to get ready.

-Before your hearing, you should send the judge at the Office of Administrative Hearings and the AHC at DSHS identical copies of all documents, pictures, and other papers you will use at the hearing to show why you think DSHS is wrong.
+Before your hearing, you should send the judge at OAH and the agency representative at the agency identical copies of all documents, pictures, and other papers you will use at the hearing to show why you think the agency is wrong.
 Most hearings are by phone.
-The judge and the FHC need to have gotten your documents in time for your hearing.
+The judge and the agency representative need to have gotten your documents in time for your hearing.
 You should send them in beforehand even if your hearing is in-person.
 Ask OAH and the DSHS rep how they want you to send documents in.
 Always keep the original for yourself.

 It is like a pre-hearing meeting, but it takes place on the record.
-The ALJ is there, and records it.
+This means that the ALJ is there and records it.

-*If there is a pre-hearing conference, you MUST attend.
+If there is a pre-hearing conference, you must go to it.

-A list of points to explain to the ALJ.
+A written list of points you want to explain to the ALJ.